jersaal/ieeg-noise-detection/README.md

     - `classify_ieeg.py`: Classify 2.5s segments of iEEG data using classify_config.toml.
 - `README.md`: Project documentation.

 ## How to Use

+The following instructions allow users to classify a set of 2.5s .fif files containing clean and noisy iEEG signals.

 1. **Setup the Configuration File**:
    - The script uses a configuration file (`classify_config.toml`) to specify file paths and decision threshold.